ChemeketaCS/csweb/content/assignments/cs162/contamination/index.md

 ![Radiation leaks](leaks.png)

-You may use a loop to get the inputs and for other jobs, **but the "contamination" and count of the affected squares should be done recursively.**
+You may use a loop to get the inputs and outputs, **but the "contamination" and count of the affected squares should be done recursively.**

 No global variables allowed.
 You may not make a class that contains your functions.
 Constants are OK.

 ## Sample Runs